funkonaut/funkonaut.github.io/_posts/1111-01-03-hello-cube.md

 Change your cube code to `cube(10);`
 <br><br>

 We now have a larger cube in the preview window (apologies but, take my word for all of this if you can not see the preview window).
-We just changed the side length parameter for our cube.
+We just changed the side length for our cube.
 What happens if we change it to something even larger say 1000?
 You may notice that only a portion of our cube is displayed in the preview window.
 This is because while our cube changed our view did not.
 <br><br>

 In order to view the whole shape in the preview window you can use the "View All" keyboard shortcut: **control + shift + v**.
 Try it, you will see your large cube now centered in the preview window, this will probably be the most useful keyboard shortcut.